-As a result of continued investment activity by VPEG3's underlying funds, the total value of funds drawn from VPEG3 into Private Equity investments during the year increased significantly from \$0.10m at 30 June 2017 to \$4.78m at 30 June 2018.
+As a result of continued investment activity by VPEG3's underlying funds, the total value of funds drawn from VPEG3 into Private Equity investments during the year increased by 219.7% from \$4.78m at 30 June 2018 to \$15.28m at 30 June 2019.

-This resulted in an increase of the number of underlying company investments in VPEG3's portfolio from one to eight during the year.
-In addition, a number of "bolt on" acquisitions were completed by one existing portfolio company to expand its operations.
-As a result, at 30 June 2018, VPEG3 held 8 underlying company investments in its underlying portfolio.
+This resulted in an increase of the number of underlying company investments in VPEG3's portfolio from eight to seventeen during the year.

+In addition, a number of "bolt on" acquisitions were completed by three existing portfolio companies to expand their operations.
+As a result, at 30 June 2019, VPEG3 held 17 underlying company investments in its underlying portfolio.